C++ Recursion - C++ Programming Tutorial

 How Recursion Works in C++?

-In C++, two cases are utilized in recursion that is Base Case and Recursion Condition.
+In C++, recursion involves two key components: the Base Case and the Recursion Condition.

 1. Base Case: